App-vNext/Polly/docs/extensibility/proactive-strategy.md

-# Extensibility

-This article explains how to extend Polly with new [resilience strategies](../strategies/index.md).
-Polly recognizes two families of resilience strategies:

-- **Reactive**: These strategies handle specific exceptions that are thrown, or results that are returned, by the callbacks executed through the strategy.
-- **Proactive**: Unlike reactive strategies, proactive strategies do not focus on handling errors by the callbacks might throw or return.
-They can make proactive decisions to cancel or reject the execution of callbacks (e.g., using a rate limiter or a timeout resilience strategy).

-This article will guide you through the process of creating a new demonstrative resilience strategy for each family type.

-## Basics of extensibility

-Irregardless of whether the strategy is reactive or proactive, every new resilience strategy should expose the following components:

-- The options that describe the configuration of the strategy.
-These should derive from `ResilienceStrategyOptions`.
-- Extensions for `ResiliencePipelineBuilder` or for `ResiliencePipelineBuilder<T>`.
-- Custom arguments types used by delegates that hold the information about particular event.

-## Proactive strategy
+# Proactive resilience strategy

 This section will guide you through the creation of **Timing Resilience Strategy** that track execution times of callbacks and reports when the execution time took longer that expected.
 This is a good example of proactive strategy as we do not really care about individual results produced by callbacks.
 This way,  this strategy can used across all types of results.

-### Implementation of proactive strategy
+## Implementation

-Proactive resilience strategies derive from [`ResilienceStrategy`](xref:Polly:ResilienceStrategy) base class.
-In case of this particular strategy, the implementation can look like:
+Proactive resilience strategies derive from [`ResilienceStrategy`](xref:Polly.ResilienceStrategy) base class.
+In case of this particular strategy, the implementation is:

 <!-- snippet: ext-proactive-strategy -->
 ```cs